Clinical Pharmacology for Trulicity

 Fasting And Postprandial Glucose

-Insulin and Glucagon Secretion TRULICITY stimulates glucose-dependent insulin secretion and reduces glucagon secretion.
-Treatment with TRULICITY 0.75 mg and 1.5 mg once weekly increased fasting insulin from baseline at Week 26 by 35.38 and 17.50 pmol/L, respectively, and C-peptide concentration by 0.09 and 0.07 nmol/L, respectively, in a Phase 3 monotherapy study.
-In the same study, fasting glucagon concentration was reduced by 1.71 and 2.05 pmol/L from baseline with TRULICITY 0.75 mg and 1.5 mg, respectively.
+TRULICITY stimulates glucose-dependent insulin secretion and reduces glucagon secretion.
+Treatment with TRULICITY 0.75 mg and 1.5 mg once weekly increased fasting insulin from baseline at Week 26 by 35.38 and 17.50 pmol/L, respectively, and C-peptide concentration by 0.09 and 0.07 nmol/L, respectively, in a monotherapy trial.
+In the same trial, fasting glucagon concentration was reduced by 1.71 and 2.05 pmol/L from baseline with TRULICITY 0.75 mg and 1.5 mg, respectively.

 Gastric Motility

 Dulaglutide causes a delay of gastric emptying.
+The delay in gastric emptying is dose-dependent but is attenuated with adequate dose escalation to higher doses of TRULICITY.
 The delay is largest after the first dose and diminishes with subsequent doses.

 Cardiac Electrophysiology (QTc)

 The effect of dulaglutide on cardiac repolarization was tested in a thorough QTc study.
-Dulaglutide did not produce QTc prolongation at supratherapeutic doses of 4 and 7 mg.
+Dulaglutide did not produce QTc prolongation at doses of 4 and 7 mg.
+The maximum recommended dose is 4.5 mg once weekly.

 Pharmacokinetics

 The pharmacokinetics of dulaglutide is similar between healthy subjects and patients with type 2 diabetes mellitus.
 Following subcutaneous administration, the time to maximum plasma concentration of dulaglutide at steady state ranges from 24 to 72 hours, with a median of 48 hours.
-After multiple-dose administration of 1.5 mg to steady state, the mean peak plasma concentration (Cmax) and total systemic exposure (AUC) of dulaglutide were 114 ng/mL (range 56 to 231 ng/mL) and 14,000 ng*h/mL (range 6940 to 26,000 ng*h/mL), respectively; accumulation ratio was approximately 1.56.
+After reaching steady state, the accumulation ratio was approximately 1.56.
 Steady-state plasma dulaglutide concentrations were achieved between 2 and 4 weeks following once weekly administration.
 Site of subcutaneous administration (abdomen, upper arm, and thigh) had no statistically significant effect on the exposure to dulaglutide.

 Absorption